$H^1$-norm stability and convergence of an L2-type method on nonuniform meshes for subdiffusion equation: Introduction

-Recently, those methods on nonuniform time meshes for time-fractional diffusion equation have attracted more and more attention, in particular, on the graded meshes.
-In fact, the exact solution to the time-fractional diffusion equation could have low regularity in general near the initial time, which would deteriorate the convergence rate of the numerical solutions.
-This motivates researchers to consider nonuniform time meshes to obtain the desired sharp convergence rate under low regularity assumptions on the exact solution.
+In recent years, numerical methods on nonuniform time meshes for solving the time-fractional diffusion equation have garnered increasing attention, particularly in the case of graded meshes.
+In fact, the exact solution to the time-fractional diffusion equation can exhibit low regularity near the initial time, which can lead to a reduced convergence rate of numerical solutions.
+To overcome this challenge, researchers have explored the use of nonuniform time meshes to achieve the desired sharp convergence rate even under low regularity assumptions on the exact solution.
 For example, Stynes-Riordan-Gracia \cite{stynes2017error} prove the sharp error analysis of L1 scheme on graded meshes.
-Kopteva provides a different analysis framework of the L1 scheme on graded meshes in two and three spatial dimensions in \cite{kopteva2019error}.
+Kopteva \cite{kopteva2019error} provides a different analysis framework of the L1 scheme on graded meshes in two and three spatial dimensions.
 Chen-Stynes \cite{chen2019error} prove the second-order convergence of L2-1$_\sigma$ scheme on fitted meshes combining the graded meshes and quasiuniform meshes.
 Kopteva-Meng \cite{kopteva2020error} provide sharp pointwise-in-time error bounds for quasi-graded termporal meshes with arbitrary degree of grading for L1 and L2-1$_\sigma$ schemes.
-Later Kopteva generalize this sharp pointwise error analysis to an L2-type scheme on quasi-graded meshes \cite{kopteva2021error}.
-In the case of general nonuniform meshes, Liao-Li-Zhang establish the sharp error analysis for the L1 scheme of linear reaction-subdiffusion equations in \cite{liao2018sharp,liao2019discrete} and then Liao-Mclean-Zhang \cite{liao2018second} consider the L2-1$_\sigma$ scheme.
+Later, Kopteva \cite{kopteva2021error} generalizes this sharp pointwise error analysis to an L2-type scheme on quasi-graded meshes.
+In the case of general nonuniform meshes, Liao-Li-Zhang establish the sharp error analysis for the L1 scheme of linear reaction-subdiffusion equations in \cite{liao2018sharp} where a useful discrete fractional Gr\"onwall inequality is proposed and then Liao-McLean-Zhang \cite{liao2019discrete,liao2018second} further explore the L2-1$_\sigma$ scheme.

-In addition to the L1, L2-1$_\sigma$ and L2 methods on nonuniform meshes, we shall mention that the convolution quadrature methods with corrections can also overcome the convergence rate problem for time-fractional diffusion equation, see for example \cite{jin2017correction,jin2020subdiffusion} and the references therein.
+In addition to the L1, L2-1$_\sigma$, and L2 methods on nonuniform meshes, it is worth mentioning that convolution quadrature methods with corrections have also shown promise in overcoming the convergence rate problem for the time-fractional diffusion equation, see for example \cite{jin2017correction,jin2020subdiffusion,jin2016two} and the references therein.

-In this work, we consider the $H^1$-stability of an L2 method (the same as \cite{kopteva2021error}) on general nonuniform meshes for subdiffusion equation.
-For the L2 fractional-derivative operator denoted by $L_k^\alpha$, we prove that the following bilinear form
+In this work, we first investigate the $H^1$-stability of an L2-type method (as studied in \cite{lv2016error,kopteva2021error}) on general nonuniform meshes for subdiffusion equations.
+We focus on the L2 fractional-derivative operator, denoted by $L_k^\alpha$, and prove that the following bilinear form